 It’s not an exaggeration to say that assistive technology removes barriers, and for visually impaired people it’s so important.

-I am about to start a new role at a sight loss centre as a Digital Tech Coordinator.
-I’ll be advising people with pre-existing sight conditions and those who have recently lost their sight on how assistive technology can change your life.
+In my role as a Digital Tech Coordinator for a sight loss centre, I advise people with pre-existing sight conditions - and those who have recently lost their sight - on how assistive technology can change your life.

-As someone who has first-hand experience, I have empathy with their situation.
-I understand the challenges and understand the difficulties and I also know the benefits different types of technology bring.
+As someone who has first-hand experience, I have empathy for their situation.
+I understand the challenges and understand the difficulties, and I also know the benefits different types of technology bring.

 It’s great to have the choice we have now, so much better than even ten years ago.

 As tech gets better, people will be persuaded not to use braille and my theory is that it will get phased out to the detriment of people with sight loss.

 For literacy, braille is necessary.
 Even though you might be able to read things quicker with audio, they both have their place to make things truly accessible.